studiombois/csssr.com/.github/pull_request_template.md

 - [ ] Code meets requirements not only from the description of the task, but also from its comments
 - [ ] Code works correctly on all resolutions
 - [ ] Task completed with comments for testing (if necessary, otherwise this item can be removed)
-- [ ] Dev-console of my browser has no errors
+- [ ] Browser dev tools has no errors

 ## Optional (if you have something to add, otherwise this heading and the paragraph below can be removed)
 * comments to the problem solving